Mysticmarks/worldforge/README.md

 Runs on the `master` branch also publish a `prebuilt.tar.gz` and accompanying `manifest.sha256` file on the [Releases](https://github.com/worldforge/worldforge/releases) page.
+Each CI build verifies that the `prebuilt/` directory contains files and logs the archive size and SHA256 checksum for traceability.
 Verify downloads with:

 ```bash